Historic Pittsford awards the $500 Jean

 policy or statutes which advance the interests of historic

 - Implementation of educational activities

-which help promote and support historic
+which help promote and support historic preservation

-How to make
+How to make a Nomination:

-The Board of Historic Pittsford is pleased to announce to
+The Board of Historic Pittsford is pleased

-is April 15 of this year.
+for submissions is April 15th of each year.

-The Award purpose is to recognize outstanding contributions
+The Award purpose is to recognize outstanding

-of Pittsford.
+and/or culture of Pittsford.
 Eligible recipients may include

 individuals, groups, businesses and governmental bodies.
-Nominations may
+Nominations

-final award decisions being approved by the Historic Pittsford
+the final award decisions being approved by the Historic Pittsford

 Board of Directors.